 Promises to give: Contributions are recognized when the donor makes a written promise to give to the Foundation that is, in substance, unconditional, or when the conditions, including barriers, have been met.
 All promises to give are generally receivable within two months of year-end.
 Management determines the allowance for doubtful promises by regularly evaluating individual promises to give and considering prior history of donor and proven collectability of past donations.
 Promises to give are written off when deemed uncollectible.
 Recoveries of promises to give previously written off are recorded when received.
 Management believes promises to give were fully collectible and no provision for doubtful promises to give was necessary.
-All promises to give are due in the year ending December 31, 2022.
+All promises to give are due in the year ending December 31, 2023.

-Inventory: Inventory consists of toys, books, and stocking stuffers (toys), either donated from individuals or corporations, which have not been distributed at December 31, 2021.
+Inventory: Inventory consists of toys, books, and stocking stuffers (toys), either donated from individuals or corporations, which have not been distributed at December 31, 2022.
 For those donated by individuals, a mean value per toy is determined by applying a statistical analysis that includes obtaining actual, pre-Christmas retail prices for those toys included in the analysis.
-For those donated by corporations, a current fair value is obtained at the date of donation.
+For those donated by corporations, a current fair value is obtained at the date of donation, which is based on the price it would cost the Foundation to purchase the toys.
 Since there are observable retail prices, inventory is considered a Level 2 item.
 Toys purchased by the Foundation are recorded at cost.

 Inventory includes toys purchased through the Virtual Toy Box program on the Foundation's website.
-These toys have been selected and paid for by the donor as of December 31, 2021.
-The toys will be provided by a third-party vendor that is supporting the initiative during the year ended December 31, 2022, and are considered to be in transit at year-end; therefore, are included as part of the inventory balance at December 31, 2021.
-The toys are recorded at the fair value as of the date of the donation, which total \$2,279,679 and \$2,893,450 at December 31, 2021 and 2020, respectively.
+These toys have been selected and paid for by the donor as of December 31, 2022.
+The toys will be provided by a third-party vendor that is supporting the initiative during the year ended December 31, 2022, and are considered to be in transit at year-end; therefore, are included as part of the inventory balance at December 31, 2022.
+The toys are recorded at the fair value as of the date of the donation, and total \$0 and \$2,279,679 at December 31, 2022 and 2021, respectively.